 Should use Antivirus

 When matter is about using antivirus in Linux then yes, there are many who will say I am using Linux so I don’t need to have an antivirus.
 But that is not so right, Linux also can face the malicious software.
 Yes, that is correct that windows have greater chances than Linux, but you can’t say that Linux is 100% secure.
-You should use antivirus for Linux also to prevent virus to your machine.
+You should use antivirus for Linux also to prevent viruses to your machine.

 I know there are certain problems like if you allow users to upload anything on your server and on the server side if you are developing something and you are testing it on your server, you may get the report of virus if your antivirus is on at that time.
-In this case if you will go to analyze the problem you won’t figure out the problem.
-What you need to prevent such an unwanted issues and increase the performance of the system using antivirus, Exclude such directories from scanning.
+In this case, if you will go to analyze the problem you won’t figure out the problem.
+What you need to prevent such unwanted issues and increase the performance of the system using antivirus, Exclude such directories from scanning.

 I wish you have got many things which you didn’t know and assist you to secure your server data.
 What I have written here was all about how you can secure your server data.
 Here is one more article where you will find some significant tips that you should know while you are accessing your server from anywhere.

 How Can eCommerce sites Keep Private Information Secure?

 The extraction of sensitive information by cybercriminals might include a wide variety of approaches, but you have a wide variety of defensive solutions at your disposal to keep client information safe.
 In addition, as the proprietor of an e-commerce website, it is your duty to ensure the privacy of your client’s sensitive information.
 You may establish a strong defense to prevent sensitive customer information from falling into the wrong hands by adopting some of the methods that other businesses use to safeguard their databases, which are as follows: